 Defense lawyers said in their motion that Assistant U.S. Attorney Kimberly Frayn, the prosecutor in the case, advised the FBI not to go through with the ruse because it would be “a consent issue.”
 The defense said that conversation was recorded by a Caesars Palace security employee.

 In its filing, the government did not address the defense contention that she advised against it.

 “Law enforcement has long been permitted to obtain consent by posing as a confederate, business associate, or service provider.
 In fact, the government uses ruses every day in its undercover operations,” the prosecutors wrote in defense of the FBI operation.

 They added the ruse would only have been illegal if the government left the defendants with no choice but to let the undercover agents into their suites.

-According to the criminal complaint in the gambling case, the eight men came to the attention of authorities in late June after they requested "an unusually large amount of electronics equipment and technical support."
-An electrical engineer employee advised security personnel at the hotel that the equipment in one of the villas "appeared to be set up for an illegal gambling operation."
+According to the criminal complaint, the eight men came to the attention of authorities in June after they requested “an unusually large amount of electronics equipment and technical support.”
+An electrical engineer employee advised hotel security personnel that the equipment “appeared to be set up for an illegal gambling operation.”

 The prosecutors wrote that the FBI had reasonable suspicion to go into the rooms after being alerted by the state gaming control board about the hotel staff concerns.

-The gamblers, including 50-year-old Wei Seng Phua, a suspected member of the Chinese organized crime group 14k Triad, his son and six other men, were arrested in mid-July after agents raided the villas.
+The gamblers, including 50-year-old Wei Seng Phua, a suspected member of the Chinese organized crime group 14k Triad, his son and six other men, were arrested in July.
 All eight face charges of transmission of wagering information, operating an illegal gambling business and aiding and abetting.
 Defense lawyer Thomas Goldstein said they all deny wrongdoing.

 Follow Alicia A. Caldwell on Twitter at www.twitter.com/acaldwellap